b7leung/b7leung.github.io/_pages/publications.md

   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}

-This page provides a concise list of my publications.
-A link to each paper and individual project page is also provided.
-For a full overview of all my projects, please refer to the [overall projects page](https://b7leung.github.io/projects/).
+The following is a list of my publications; for a more detailed view of all my projects, please refer to the [overall projects page](https://b7leung.github.io/projects/).

 **Leung, B.**, Ho, C.H., & Vasconcelos, N. (2022).
 Black-box test-time shape refinement for single view 3d reconstruction.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshop on Learning with Limited Labelled Data \[[Paper](http://arxiv.org/pdf/2108.09911.pdf)\] \[[Project Page](https://b7leung.github.io/projects/3d-reconstruction-refinement/)\]